 Early in the morning transfer to the base of the mountain.
-After a briefing with your guide and a short visit of the visitor centre your lunch box will be handed over.
-Then you start to climb the highest mountain of Portugal.
+After a briefing with your guide and a short visit of the visitor centre you start to climb the highest mountain of Portugal.
 The ascent is not easy as you walk on broken volcanic stones, but impressive.
 Once you arrived at the peak and if the weather permits you have an impressive view of the neighbouring islands.
 After the descent transfer back to Madalena.
-At the base you receive a certificate and a T-shirt.
+At the base you receive a certificate.

 - Transfer to/from Madalena to the base of Mt.
 Pico

 - Park fees for Mt.
 Pico national park

 - Multilingual hiking guide

 - Hiking pole

 - Headgear (depending on the season a warm hat)

 - Energy food such as glucose or cereal bars